 The Glycolysis Pathway

-The process of glycolysis, which takes place in the cell cytoplasm, consists of 10 individual reactions.
-It is usually not necessary to remember the names of all of the intermediate products and enzymes, but having a firm sense of the overall picture is useful, not only because glycolysis is perhaps the single most relevant reaction in the history of life on Earth, but also because the steps nicely illustrate a number of common events within cells, including the action of enzymes during exothermic (energetically favorable) reactions.
+It is usually not necessary to remember the names of all of the intermediate products and enzymes.
+But, having a firm sense of the overall picture is useful.
+This is not only because glycolysis is perhaps the single most relevant reaction in the history of life on Earth, but also because the steps nicely illustrate a number of common events within cells, including the action of enzymes during exothermic (energetically favorable) reactions.

 Summary of Glycolysis: Inputs and Outputs